HCPSS/schoolsites-help/docs/creating-and-editing-news-messages.md

 automatically be published to the HCPSS app and be assigned a unique URL, which you can share on social media, include in school messages, etc. You can also pin your news message to your homepage as a homepage highlight.

+## News Message Lifecycle

+News messages are automatically unpublished after 10 months.
+There are a couple of reasons for this.

+1. Old news items will still show up in search results, potentially leading to confusion.
+2. We are legally required to ensure all content on our websites is accessible to people with disabilities.
+We don't want to spend time and resources auditing and remediating content that is no longer relevant.